-Plus, you can target the audience relevant to you niche and as a result, you would be drawing attention to your own profile.
-This marketing strategy, can promote your brand, super charge your accounts and boost engagement, a win-win situation there J
+Plus, you can target the audience relevant to your niche and as a result, you would be drawing attention to your own profile.
+This marketing strategy, can promote your brand, supercharge your accounts and boost engagement, a win-win situation to say the least.

 How to access the Like Tool

-You can use the Like tool for Facebook, Twitter, Linkedin, Tumblr and Google Plus.
+You can use the Like tool for Instagram, Facebook, Twitter, Linkedin, Tumblr and Google Plus.
 To start the Like tool, go to Tools page, click the name of the account where you want to run the tool or click the More Tools option then click on the Like tab.

 - It is ‘Favorite’ tab for Twitter and for Facebook, it’s ‘Comment and Like’.

 Just like any other tool, you need to set up the configuration that will regulate the actions of the particular tool through the Settings tab.
 While we all want to do random acts of kindness and spread the love, avoid being a ‘Like-happy’, do not use too aggressive settings, keep it safe and very human.

-In the Settings tab, there are 3 sections: Run Timers, Like limits (both sections on the Settings tab is similar to each social network where the Like tool is available) and Filter (could be Post or Tweet filter)
+In the Settings tab, there are 3 sections: Run Timers, Like limits (both sections on the Settings tab is similar to each social network where the Like tool is available) and Filter (User filters, Post/Tweet filter)